MCXIV/TndR/README.md

 TndR is a python library to see/show uninteresting data of your Tinder conversation.

+## The idea

+One of my match told me, after I stoped talking, "Well, you're ghosting me".
+Well, technically yes, but why?
+Maybe because I'm the only one to carrying this damn conversation.

+So, instead of just ghosting that human, I just thought *it could be cool* to actually explain why I was ghosting that kind human.

 ## Informations

 Matplotlib is the only required library **FOR THE DEMO**.